NJJeus/AliMarko/README.md

 ```

 ## Used databases
-1. We offer a database of reference viral sequences compiled from GANBANK accessions from the [ICTV's Viral Metadata Resourse](https://ictv.global/vmr)
+1. We offer a database of reference viral sequences compiled from GenBank accessions from the [ICTV's Viral Metadata Resourse](https://ictv.global/vmr)
 2. We offer two HMM profiles downloaded from [Viral Minion Database](http://www.bioinfovir.icb.usp.br/minion_db/)